 The woman's brother, 61-year-old Elias Abdurahman, and his girlfriend, 50-year-old Sara Tadesse, were charged in the case.

 Abdurahman's attorney didn't immediately return a call for comment Tuesday.
 Calls to Tadesse's attorney's office rang unanswered.

 The couple is due for a preliminary hearing Nov.
-19. null
+19.

 Couple pleads not guilty in case of woman locked in shed